Skip to main content

 A spreadsheet is the manual alternative.
 Every bet gets typed in by hand: date, selection, stake, odds, closing odds, result.
 It takes longer per bet and there’s no automatic sync, but there’s no dependency on a third party’s integration either, and the fields, formulas and layout are entirely up to the person using it.
 A simple sheet with those seven fields as columns and a couple of formula cells for running yield and average CLV covers what a dedicated app does, just without the automation.

 Neither option is better in principle.
 An app saves time if the automation actually covers the sportsbooks used.
 A spreadsheet takes more discipline to keep up but never depends on someone else’s sync working properly.
+FootyMetrics does not currently offer a bet-tracking tool of its own, so this is one job the site leaves to a spreadsheet or one of the apps above.

 The log is only useful if it gets looked at, but not after every single bet.
 Checking in monthly, or after a meaningful batch of bets, and looking at the running yield and average CLV rather than the outcome of any one selection is the more useful habit.
 A yield, ROI and strike rate review over a real sample, alongside the CLV trend, gives a much steadier read than reacting to whatever just happened.